Mitsu-bis/security-portfolio/Eternal-Blue-Write-Up.md

 ![alt text](<ScreenShots/MSFConsole HashDump.png>)

-Copy the administrators hash to the clipboard and now open another tab on your terminal.
+Copy the Jon's hash to the clipboard and now open another tab on your terminal.
 Switch to that new terminal tab.

 We need to save the copied hash as a txt file for john to crack.
 To open our text editor run the command "nano".